dotnet/aspnetcore/docs/BuildFromSource.md

     The Codespace will spend a few minutes building and initializing.
 Once it's done, you'll be able to navigate the Codespace in a web-based VS Code environment.

-1. You can use the `dotnet build` and `dotnet test` commands to build and test the repo.
+1. You can use the `dotnet build` and `dotnet test` commands to build and test specific projects within the repo.

     You don't need to activate the locally installed .NET SDK or run the `restore` script because it's done during the Codespace initialization process.